-Using first-principle approaches, such a setup has been studied before in a quite general way [9], concentrating however on the local properties of the molecule.
 Here, we intend to investigate transport properties, and how local vibration modes influence them.
 Calculating transport for a general situation becomes rather quickly a cumbersome task.
-Therefore, in order to be able to gain some insight into the physics of the problem while at the same time having as little parameters as possible, we concentrate her on a very simple model.
-To this end we assume that the HOMO of the molecule has a certain energy ε_0 below the chemical potential of the leads, but the LUMO well above it, so that we can neglect it.
+Therefore, in order to be able to gain some insight into the physics of the problem, while at the same time having as little parameters as possible, we concentrate her on a very simple model.
+Furthermore, restricting the study to a barebone model also allows for an explicit analytical solution.
+Such a solution is rather valuable in several respect, for example as possible benchmark for more advanced methods.

+To this end we assume that the HOMO of the molecule has a certain energy $\epsilon_0$ below the chemical potential of the leads, but the LUMO well above it, so that we can neglect it.
 Also, all other electronic states of the molecule are assumed to be well separated, too.
 The model motivated above is shown schematically in Fig. 2, where we also explicitly included the various model parameters.